Surgical Services for Pets

 Veterinary Surgical Procedures

-At Coral Breeze Animal Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.
+At Coral Breeze Animal Hospital, we perform medical and urgent surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Boynton Beach vets routinely perform the following elective and non-elective surgeries:

 For pets suffering from ear, nose, and throat disorders, we offer soft tissue surgical procedures.

 These procedures are also available for hepatic, urogenital, oncological, cardiothoracic, gastrointestinal, and skin disorders.

 When we spay or neuter a cat or dog, we surgically sterilize them to prevent disease and provide them with an extended life expectancy.

 During Cesarean sections, we surgically remove puppies or kittens from their mother's uterus.

 C-sections are typically performed when the mother is unable to give birth naturally.

 Cats and dogs can develop masses associated with the skin.
 Masses can also grow inside a body cavity and can be serious or life-threatening.

 Mass removal surgery is a fairly common procedure for both cats and dogs.